truedex-labs/truedex.tokenlist/README.md

-# TRUCDex Token Listing
+# TrueDEX Token Listing
-Token Listing on TRUCDEX
+Token Listing on TrueDEX

 # How to get listed
 1. Fork this project into your own github repo and clone it locally;